dmason-mlb/testrail-exporter/README.md

 7. Choose export format:
    - Click "Export JSON" to export in JSON format
    - Click "Export XML" to export in TestRail-compatible XML format
-   - Click "Export CSV" to export in CSV format compatible with spreadsheet software
+   - Click "Export to Xray CSV" to export both XML and Xray-compatible CSV files
-   - Choose a filename and location in the save dialog
+   - Files are automatically saved with timestamps to prevent conflicts
    - Wait for the export process to complete (progress is shown at the bottom)
    - A success message will appear when the export is finished